keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/appcontext.md

     ```

     After you add this field to your `KeptnAppContext` manifest,
-    you must increment the `version` number
+    you must increment the `version` number of the corresponding `KeptnApp`
     and apply the manifest to store the information in the traces.

 The remaining fields are required only when implementing